-So far the AAMC has put out four full length practice tests: one unscored test and three scored tests.
+So far the AAMC has put out five full length practice tests: one unscored test and four scored tests.
 The unscored test (called the Sample Test) gives you percentage scores for each section but not your scaled scores (118-132 and 472-528).

 The unscored/Sample Test is much less useful because it’s not as representative of the real test.
 The CARS section in particular on this test is too easy.

-But the three scored tests are all great practice and are very representative of the real test.
-All three scored tests are approximately equal in difficulty.
+But the four scored tests are all great practice and are very representative of the real test.
+All four scored tests are approximately equal in difficulty.
 So in general they are very accurate predictors of your real score.